-If the Federation is an Independent Provider Employing Authority, then this income is not pensionable in 2016/17.
+If the Federation is an Independent Provider Employing Authority, then this income may be pensionable in 2017/18.

-Q. I Perform GP OOHs work for a NHS Trust/Foundation Trust which is the local out of hours provider; is it pensionable?
+Q. I Perform GP OOHs work for an NHS Trust/Foundation Trust which is the local out of hours provider; is it pensionable?

 A. Yes.
 If you work under a contract for services (self-employed) arrangement the Trust must superannuate the income by completing form SOLO.
-As an alternative to the SOLO if you are a GP Provider you may agree to have the fees paid directly into your practice account however, the 14.3% employer contributions must be included.
+As an alternative to the SOLO if you are a GP Provider you may agree to have the fees paid directly into your practice account however, the 14.38% employer contributions must be included.